Stamp Alpaca Portfolio

 cd C:\Users\%USERNAME%\Projects\validityBase\vbase-py-samples

-6. Install the Alpaca Python Package
+## 6. Install the Alpaca Python Package <a href="#install-the-alpaca-python-package" id="install-the-alpaca-python-package"></a>

-Install the alpaca_trade_api Python package:
+Install the `alpaca_trade_api` Python package:

 pip install alpaca_trade_api